jaanga/jaanga.github.io/home/r4/readme.md

 * [![aechack]( http://jaanga.github.io/home/images/aechack-240x180.png)<br>aeChack]( http://aechack.github.io/ ) 2013

-_Years indicate latest data when significant effort was made_

 ## Contacts

 jaanga@googlegroups.com

-## System Requirements

-In order to view the files on this site you will need a device and browser that provides good support for [WebGL](http://get.webgl.org/).
-WebGL is the JavaScript API for rendering interactive 3D graphics and 2D graphics within any compatible web browser without the use of plug-ins.

-Generally this means a computer with an Intel Core i5 processor or better with an external GPU such as one made by Nvidia.
-Successful use of the apps on a phone or tablet is highly unlikely.
-A mouse or other pointing device with a scroll wheel is also highly recommended so that you can zoom, pant and rotate in 3D.

-The apps here are currently being built and tested with the Google Chrome browser.
-Bugs on browsers other than Chrome need not be reported until such time as the work settles down and an effort to support more browsers is initiated.

-##Organization and Copyright

-Jaanga is a [GitHub]( http://github.com) [organization account]( https://help.github.com/articles/what-s-the-difference-between-user-and-organization-accounts ) and has multiple owners and admins.
-All Jaanga scripts are [FOSS]( https://en.wikipedia.org/wiki/Free_and_open-source_software ).

-## Change Log

-2015-07-02 ~ Theo

-* R4 set as default

-2015-06-29 ~ Theo

-* Home page R4 started
-* Files and folders added

-2014-10-23 ~ Theo

-* set as home page
-* more read me updates

-2014-05-11 ~ Theo

-* Folders and files created
-* First commit

 <center title='This is called a dingbat.
 It indicates the end of things.
 Bye for now...' >
 # <a href=javascript:window.scrollTo(0,0); style=text-decoration:none; >❦</a>